 The Sign Up page in the Help Center contains a message prompting users to fill out the registration form.

 You can customize this message on the End users (customers) settings page by editing the User registration message.
 You can also add dynamic content to this message.
-For more information, see Providing multiple language support with dynamic content.
+See Providing multiple language support with dynamic content.

 Users receive a similar email message (called the Email verification email) when they add secondary email addresses to their user profiles.
 Both of these messages can be customized and both support dynamic content.